nrfconnect/sdk-nrf/samples/nfc/tag_reader/README.rst

 1. Connect the Nucleo expansion board to the development kit board.
 #. |connect_terminal|
 #.
 Reset the board.
 #.
-Touch the ST25R3911B NFC Reader with a Type 2 Tag or Type 4 Tag.
+Touch the ST25R3911B NFC reader with a Type 2 Tag or Type 4 Tag.
 #.
 Observe the output in the terminal.
    The content of the tag is printed there.
 #.
 After a little delay, the tag can be read again.